ember-learn/ember-blog/content/the-ember-times-issue-201.md

 If you haven't had a chance to checkout [Starbeam](https://github.com/starbeamjs/starbeam) from [Yehuda Katz (@wycats)](https://github.com/wycats), you're going to want to give it a look!

 The TL;DR on Starbeam is that it's the best parts of the Ember auto-tracking system cleaned up and extracted into a standalone library optimized for universality.
-This means you can use the 🔥 Ember reactivity system 🔥 in other frameworks like React, Vue and Svelte.
+This means you can use the 🔥 Ember reactivity system 🔥 in frameworks like React, Vue and Svelte.
+Note, Starbeam should be available in Ember.js as well.

 An [in-progress docs site](https://starbeamjs.com/) is up now, go check it out!